Blackfire (DC Comics)

 Blackfire (Komand'r) is a supervillainess appearing in American comic books published by DC Comics.
-She is the older sister and archenemy of Teen Titans member Koriand'r/Starfire and of lesser-known youngest sibling Crown Prince Ryand'r/Darkfire.
+She is the older sister and archenemy of Teen Titans member Koriand'r/Starfire and of youngest sibling Crown Prince Ryand'r/Darkfire.

 The character made her live adaptation debut in the DC Universe / HBO Max series Titans, portrayed by Damaris Lewis.

 Publication history

 Blackfire first appears in The New Teen Titans #22 and was created by Marv Wolfman and George Pérez.

 Fictional character biography

 Princess Komand'r is the firstborn child and eldest daughter of Tamaran's royal family.
 On the day she is born, the Citadel empire attacks Tamaran and destroys the city of Kysarr, killing three thousand citizens.
 These events, combined with a childhood illness that leaves her unable to harness ultraviolet light into energy to fly, causes Komand'r to be shunned by society.
-Despite being the oldest child of the royal family and first in the line of succession, Komand'r is passed over and her duties transferred to her younger siblings Koriand'r and Ryand'r, causing her to become consumed with resent towards them.
+Despite being the oldest child of the royal family and first in the line of succession, Komand'r is passed over and her duties transferred to her younger siblings Koriand'r and Ryand'r, causing her to become consumed with resentment towards them.
 This culminates in Komand'r attempting to kill Koriand'r while the two are training with the Warlords of Okaara.
 Expelled by the Warlords, Komand'r swears vengeance and joins the Citadel.

 Komand'r later betrays Tamaran by providing the Citadel with detailed information about Tamaran's defenses.
-The Citadel conquer Tamaran with ease and sign a treaty that allows them to enslave Koriand'r and prevent her from ever returning to Tamaran.
+The Citadel conquer Tamaran with ease and sign a treaty that allows them to enslave Koriand'r and prevent her from returning to Tamaran.

-Koriand'r and Komand'r are later attacked and captured by the Psions, who experiment on both of them to test the limits of their ability to absorb energy.
-Both gain the ability to generate destructive bursts of energy called starbolts.
-Koriand'r escapes to Earth, where she becomes a prominent member of the Teen Titans.
+Koriand'r and Komand'r are later attacked and captured by the Psions, who experiment on them to test the limits of their ability to absorb energy.
+Both gain the ability to generate destructive bursts of energy called 'starbolts.'
+Koriand'r escapes to Earth, where she joins the Teen Titans.

 Blackfire appears in Rann–Thanagar War, during which she kills Hawkwoman.
 She forms an uneasy alliance with the surviving participants of the war to deal with more pressing concerns (Infinite Crisis).
 She battles Hawkman and Hawkgirl, who use Psion technology to depower her.

 In Outsiders (vol. 3), the Psions restore Blackfire's abilities and her long-lost ability to fly.
 When Vril Dox moves the planet Rann into the location formerly held by Tamaran in the Vega system, Blackfire arrives with her army in an attempt to seize the planet for the Tamaraneans.
 Dox quickly stops the hostilities and brokers a treaty that allows the Tamaraneans to settle on the uninhabited southern continent of Rann.
 During these events, Blackfire gains a newfound sense of respect for Dox, realizing his egocentric personality is similar to her own.
 The two go on an unofficial date disguised as a diplomatic dinner.
 After Dox is captured by Starro, Blackfire joins forces with Adam Strange and other members of L.E.G.I.O.N. to rescue him and subsequently takes Dox as her consort.